zzerexx/scripts/MaterialLuaRemakeDocs.md

 # Material Lua Remake
 A UI library inspired by [Material Lua](https://github.com/Kinlei/MaterialLua).
-This library has pretty much the exact same usage as Material Lua, but with a different look and a bit more utilities to work with.
+This library has pretty much the exact same usage as Material Lua, but with a different look and more stuff to work with.
 *this is not meant to resemble a Material-style*

-*Last Updated: May 7, 2022*
+*Last Updated: June 1, 2023*

 # This ui library is not completely finished yet, however it is usable.